mehrad31415/Hackathon-2025-TMU/README.md

 ----
 To remove the extension, click `Remove` on the extension page, or use the `Remove from Chrome...` menu option when right clicking the icon.

-## Development notes
+## 🛠️ Development Notes

-Here is how the extension works at a high level:
+Here is how the **SafeWeb** Chrome extension works at a high level:

-- A [service worker](https://developer.chrome.com/docs/extensions/mv3/migrating_to_service_workers/) `src/service_worker.js` is created that bundles
-the TFJS union package and the [mobilenet model](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet).
-We use a bundler
-([parcel](https://parceljs.org/)) to bundle everything together so no external scripts are loaded at runtime.
-This is to comply with the requirement of Chrome Extension V3.
-Note that a service worker can still load external resources
-(such as TFJS models).
-- Create a context menu item in the service worker that operates on images.
-When the menu item is clicked, the image src is sent to the content script for processing.
-Note that in a service worker, DOM objects (e.g. Image, document, etc) are not available.
+1. **Service Worker Setup**
+   A service worker (`src/service_worker.js`) is responsible for orchestrating the model loading, API interactions, and image classification logic.
+It bundles:
+   - TensorFlow.js (`@tensorflow/tfjs`)
+   - The MobileNet model (`@tensorflow-models/mobilenet`)

+2. **User Input for Blocklist Terms**
+   Users can enter a **comma-separated list of keywords** directly through the extension popup.
+These words are stored using `chrome.storage.sync` and dynamically loaded into the service worker.

+3. **Predefined Category Toggles**
+   The extension includes toggles for **predefined content categories** (e.g., violence, animals, weapons).
+When enabled, predefined words for that category are merged into the blocklist.

+4. **Blocklist Expansion via Gemini API**
+   Upon initialization and whenever settings are updated, the service worker uses the **Gemini API** to semantically expand each user-supplied blocklist term by finding related or similar concepts from a cleaned master label list.

+5. **Image Detection Pipeline**
+   - A **content script (`content.js`)** scans the DOM for images and renders each onto an **OffscreenCanvas** to extract raw `ImageData`.
+   - This pixel data, along with the image URL and tab ID, is sent to the service worker via `chrome.runtime.sendMessage`.

+6. **Image Classification and Decision**
-- After the content script `content.js` receives the image src, it loads the image, renders the image on an `OffscreenCanvas`, gets the `ImageData` from the canvas, and sends the data back to the service worker.
+   - The service worker receives the image data, uses the **MobileNet model** to classify the content, and matches the top predictions against the **expanded blocklist**.
-- After the service worker receives the image data, it runs the mobilenet model with the data, and gets the prediction results.
-It then sends to results back to the content script for display.
+   - If any match meets the defined probability threshold, it sends a blur instruction back to the content script.

+7. **Blurring and Overlaying**
-- After the content script receives the results, it overlays the results on top of the original image.
+   - The content script receives the classification result and **blurs** the matching images.

+8. **Settings Reload Support**
+   - When a user modifies their settings in the popup, the extension sends a `'RELOAD_SETTINGS'` message to the service worker.
+   - This triggers reloading the blocklist and notifies all open tabs to **reprocess their images** without requiring a full page reload.